ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/import-existing-kubernetes/guide.en-au.md

 ---
-title: Import an existing Kubernetes cluster
+title: Managed Rancher Service - Importing an existing Kubernetes cluster
 excerpt: 'Find out how to import an existing Kubernetes on a Managed Rancher Service'
-updated: 2024-07-31
+updated: 2024-08-05
 ---

 > [!warning]